When smoking cannabis, I get red, bloodshot eyes. Is this the smoke that causes it? What can I do to stop it from happening?

 Cannabinoids bind to cannabinoid receptors and cause the dilation (widening) of the blood vessels, increasing the blood flow to these areas.
 This in turn decreases the blood pressure, causing the red appearance and dizziness.

-If you try other types of cannabis with substantial amounts of THC, such as edibles, you’ll have the same result even without the smoke.
+If you try other types of cannabis (other than smoking) with substantial amounts of THC, such as edibles, you’ll have the same result even without the smoke.

 So to prevent red-eye, one solution may be to use a low-THC strain of marijuana.
 But once you’ve got a lot of THC in your system, there’s not a lot you can do to stop red-eye from happening.
 You can try eye drops, use cold compresses or eye drops, or even drink water since sometimes dehydration can cause or contribute to having red eyes.
 These may help.